Delaware Department of Labor Logo

 Requirements for Health Care Providers

 As a health care provider in Delaware, you’ll play an important role in the new Delaware Paid Leave claims process.
-When a Delaware employee files for medical or family caregiver leave, their health care provider will be required to complete a Certification of Serious Health Condition (CSHC) before the employer can adjudicate the claim.
+When a Delaware employee files for medical or family caregiver leave, their or their loved one’s health care provider will be required to complete a Certification of Serious Health Condition (CSHC) before the employer can adjudicate the claim.

 You may already be used to completing certifications for the Family and Medical Leave Insurance Program (FMLA).
 The CSHC is similar, but it’s accessed and completed online.